|

 (kids will love the costumes), Archaeology, Shrine of the Book (including

 some of the Dead Sea Scrolls), and an Art Garden.
+Don't miss the scale replica of the Old City as it appeared in the first century BC.
 A one-stop wonder, this

 museum is an excellent introduction to all things Israeli and Jewish. |